AndGrad/GSMB/README.md

 ================

-# BEFORE RUNNING CODE
+# Beforerunning code

-The code is organized as a RStudio Project folder.
+The repository is organized as a RStudio Project folder.
 This makes it easier to manage packages and relative paths. (see https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects for more info).
 It also means that to run the code as is, you should do it in RStudio, and load the project from the file "GSMB.RProj" in the main folder.

 If you don't have RStudio installed, you will have to change the paths to match those on your local machine.